EARL ANTHONY – Bowling

 MARV HARSHMAN – Coach (Basketball)

 One of Pacific Lutheran University’s legendary athletes, Marv Harshman lettered 13 times in four sports for the Lutes, graduating in 1942.
 He went on to become one of the nation’s top collegiate basketball coaches.
-He began his illustrious coaching career at PLU (where he also coached baseball and football) before moving on to Washington State (13 seasons) and the University of Washington.
+He began his illustrious coaching career at PLU (where he also coached baseball and football) before moving on to Washington State (13 seasons) and the University of Washington (14 seasons).
 His teams won 637 games over a 40-year span.
 Twice (1982 and 1984), Harshman was the Pac-10 conference coach of the year.

 GORDON PFEIFER – Handball

 RICK REDMAN – Football

-A standout linebacker for University of Washington teams in 1962 through 1964, he won All-Coast recognition three times and also earned All-America honors.
+A standout linebacker for University of Washington teams from 1962 through 1964, he won All-Coast recognition three times and also earned All-America honors.
 He was inducted in the College Football Hall of Fame in 1995.
 His professional career with the San Diego Chargers included nine years in the AFL where he won All-Pro selection in 1967.
 He attended Seattle’s Blanchet High and was a long-time prominent alumni supporter of UW.

 DOUG SMART – Basketball

-One of the University of Washington’s premier basketball stars, he starred for the Huskies in the 1950s, including two matchups with Wilt Chamberlain and Kansas at Hec Ed Pavilion on the UW campus.
+One of the University of Washington’s premier basketball stars, he played for the Huskies in the 1950s, including two matchups with Wilt Chamberlain and Kansas at Hec Ed Pavilion on the UW campus.
 He won numerous all-star honors, gaining All-America recognition in his junior and senior seasons.
 He led his Garfield Bulldogs to a state high school championship in 1955.
 Smart was the long-time leader in career rebounds at UW and averaged 18.9 points per game.
 Drafted by the Detroit Pistons in 1959, Smart passed up the NBA to become a dentist.

 KEN STILL – Golf

-Winner of three major pro golf championships and a member of the Ryder Cup team, Tacoma native Ken Still is considered one of the state’s top all-time golfers.
+Winner of three pro golf tournaments and a member of the Ryder Cup team, Tacoma native Ken Still is considered one of the state’s top all-time golfers.
 Over a four-decade career, his titles include the Florida Citrus Open and the Milwaukee Open in 1969 and the Kaiser International in 1970.
 He finished in the top 10 of a major twice, 5th at the 1970 U.S. Open and 6th in the 1971 Masters.